benjaminkott/bootstrap_package/README.rst

 Contributing
 ------------

-Feel free to frok this projekt and create a pull request when you're happy with your changes.
+Feel free to fork this project and create a pull request when you're happy with your changes.

 Bug reporting